 Apply for the AARG-D-NTF research grant by submitting your LOI through the ProposalCentral website.
 Registration is required.

-The Alzheimer’s Association Research Grant to Promote Diversity - New to the Field program award is up to three years (minimum 2 years) to increase the number of scientist from underrepresented groups at academic institutions in Alzheimer’s or related dementias research.
-The AARG-D-NTF aims to fund individuals over the 10 years since last terminal degree and are new to Alzheimer’s and related dementia field of research.
+The Alzheimer’s Association Research Grant to Promote Diversity - New to the Field (AARG-D-NTF) award is up to three years (minimum two years) to increase the number of scientists from underrepresented groups at academic institutions in Alzheimer’s and all other dementia research.
+The AARG-D-NTF aims to fund investigators that are new to Alzheimer’s and all dementia field of research.
 Individuals who are new to the field of neuroscience or neurodegeneration (Alzheimer’s, Parkinson’s, Lewy body dementia, etc.) will be considered for this program.

-The objective of this award is to increase the number of highly trained investigators from diverse backgrounds whose basic, clinical and social/behavioral research interests are grounded in the advanced methods and experimental approaches needed to solve problems related to Alzheimer.s and related dementias in general and in health disparities populations.
-The Alzheimer's Association® recognizes the need to increase the number of scientist from underrepresented groups participating in biomedical and behavioral research.
+The objective of this award is to increase the number of highly trained investigators from diverse backgrounds whose basic, clinical and social/behavioral research interests are grounded in the advanced methods and experimental approaches needed to solve problems related to Alzheimer's and all dementias in general and in health disparities populations.
+The Alzheimer's Association recognizes the need to increase the number of scientists from underrepresented groups participating in biomedical and behavioral research.
 The Association anticipates that by providing these research opportunities, the number of scientists from underrepresented groups entering and remaining in biomedical research careers in Alzheimer's and all other dementia research will increase.

 Funding and award period

 - If the applicant's institution does not have an Assistant Professor position, the letter of employment should include sufficient information to allow the Alzheimer's Association staff to evaluate the eligibility of the applicant.

 Deadlines and award dates

 - Letter of Intent deadline: September 6, 2023, 5 p.m.
 EST